| Main index | Section 8 | Options |

 [ | |

-% zfs list -o name,canmount,mountpoint NAME CANMOUNT MOUNTPOINT zroot zroot/ROOT noauto none zroot/ROOT/default noauto none zroot/usr off /usr zroot/usr/home on /usr/home zroot/var on /var
+% zfs list -o name,canmount,mountpoint NAME CANMOUNT MOUNTPOINT zroot zroot/ROOT noauto none zroot/ROOT/default noauto none zroot/home on /home zroot/usr off /usr zroot/usr/src on /usr/src zroot/var off /var

-In that example, zroot/usr has canmount set to off, thus files in /usr typically fall into the boot environment because this dataset is not mounted. zroot/usr/home is mounted, thus files in /usr/home are not in the boot environment.
+In that example, zroot/usr has canmount set to off, thus files in /usr typically fall into the boot environment because this dataset is not mounted. zroot/usr/src is mounted, thus files in /usr/src are not in the boot environment.

 The other style of boot environments in use, frequently called "deep boot environments", organizes some or all of the boot environment as subordinate to the boot environment dataset.
 For example: